 These test cases are typically prepared by the design team alongside the testing team.
 Usability testing should be done prior to user acceptance testing.

 Example: Can the user successfully add more than one item to their shopping cart?
-What is that experience like?
+How is that experience?

 Database Test Cases